Lucan portrait of Leonardo da Vinci: Description

 The painting, in tempera grassa on a wooden panel made of poplar 60 × 44 cm is of a man dressed in a dark garment, wearing a black hat with a small upturned brim.
-The man's skin is pale, his eyes blue and his hair and beard greying.
-The figure is set against a dark greyish monochrome background and is brightly lit from the left of the picture, illuminating the right-hand side of the sitters face, and casting a shadow across the left-hand side.
+The man's skin is pale, his eyes blue, and his hair and beard are greying.
+The figure is set against a dark greyish monochrome background and is brightly lit from the left of the picture, illuminating the right-hand side of the sitter's face, and casting a shadow across the left-hand side.
 The gaze of the figure is turned towards the viewer.

-The identification of this portrait as Leonardo da Vinci is based upon comparison with several representations of the artist including a very similar portrait in the Uffizi, the red chalk portrait in Turin and the red chalk portrait by Francesco Melzi in Windsor and others.
+The identification of this portrait as Leonardo da Vinci is based upon comparison with several representations of the artist, including a very similar portrait in the Uffizi, the red chalk portrait in Turin and the red chalk portrait by Francesco Melzi in Windsor, and others.

 The panel is constructed of two main vertical sections of wood of irregular width and joined with two inset butterfly joints.
 There are narrow horizontal sections of timber at the top and bottom of the panel.
 These sections have half-lapped mitre joints to the verticals, visible at the front of the panel.
 The rear of the panel has the words "PINXIT MEA" painted on it.
 It is written in Roman capital letters, in "mirror writing" so that the whole inscription is reversed and reads from right to left.
 The inscription runs down the left side of the reverse of the painting, rather than across it.

-The image on the panel is painted using a mixture of egg and oil as a medium over a ground of white gesso which is visible in damaged areas and on parts of the back of the panel.
-The surface of the paint has cracked down the main joint, and separated in several other places.
-There are several areas of abrasion to the surface of the painting, the most serious damage being two scrapes across the face, one of which extends from the nostril across the corner of the eye to the brim of his hat, and another which extends from nostril to pupil.
+The image on the panel is painted using a mixture of egg and oil as a medium over a ground of white gesso, which is visible in damaged areas and on parts of the back of the panel.
+The surface of the paint has cracked down the main joint and separated in several other places.
+There are several areas of abrasion to the surface of the painting, the most serious damage being two scrapes across the face, one of which extends from the nostril across the corner of the eye to the brim of his hat, and another which extends from the nostril to the pupil.

 It is apparent that there is some overpainting to the subject's left eye and cheek, and probably the mouth.
-There is a small curling white feather adorning the hat which is an apparent addition.
+There is a small curling white feather adorning the hat, which is an apparent addition.